openid/authzen/authorization-api-1_0.md

 ### Custom Actions
 Any action that is not one of the above is a custom action.
 Policies MAY incorporate custom action names if decisions need to be taken differently for different custom actions

-## Access Query {#access-query}
+## Asset Query {#asset-query}
-An Access Query is a question about whether a principal can access a specific asset.
+An Asset Query is a question about whether a principal can access a specific asset.
 It is a JSON object with the following fields:

 action:
 : REQUIRED.
 The type of access that is to be performed.
 Its value is a `string` that describes the action.
-This value of this field is as described in the {{actions}} section.
+This value of this field is as described in the Actions ({{actions}}) section.

 asset:
 : REQUIRED.
 The asset about which this query is.
-It's format is as described in the {{assets}} section
+It's format is as described in the Assets ({{assets}}) section

-The following is a non-normative example of an Access Query:
+The following is a non-normative example of an Asset Query:

 ~~~ json
 {